Healthdirect Free Australian health advice you can count on.

 Can duodenal ulcers be prevented?

-H. pylori is often present in childhood, but adults can also be infected.
+H. pylori infection — the most common cause of duodenal ulcers — is often present in childhood, but adults can also be infected.
 Practicing good hygiene can help prevent infection.

-If left untreated, your duodenal ulcers may get worse.
+If left untreated, your duodenal ulcer may get worse.
 This can cause other complications, such as:

-These complications require emergency treatment, and can cause sharp pain, bloody vomit, or bloody faeces (poo).
+These complications require emergency treatment and can cause sharp pain, bloody vomit or bloody stools (poo).

 Resources and support